DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 ### Tail latencies

 You should also consider how slow the outliers are, by looking at higher percentiles such as the 95th and 99th percentile.
 These are the thresholds at which 95% or 99% of the requests are faster than that particular threshold.
-They are also commonly called tail latencies.
+They're also commonly called tail latencies.
 It is important you consider these, because the users with the slowest response time are often those who have used the system the most extensively.

 Amazon uses the 99.9th percentile for internal service response time requirements.
 They do so even though only 0.1% of requests are slower, because the customers with these requests are often the most valuable customers.
-They experience longer response time because they have much more data on their accounts than most users, which the system needs to process before it can respond.
-Oftentimes, this is because they have made many more purchases, which is why they are the most valuable customers.
+They experience longer response time because they've much more data on their accounts than most users, which the system needs to process before it can respond.
+Oftentimes, this is because they have made many more purchases, which is why they're the most valuable customers.

 ### Scaling to cope with increased load